 Appointment of Board and Key Senior Management are based on objective criteria, merit and besides gender diversity, due regard is placed for diversity in skills, experience, age and cultural background.
-Please refer to the Directors' Profile and Key Senior Management's Profile on pages 7 to 8 and 33 respectively for further information.
+Please refer to the Directors' Profile and Key Senior Management's Profile on pages 7 to 8 and 36 respectively for further information.

-4.6 Gender Diversity Policy
+5.6 Gender Diversity Policy

-The Board acknowledges the importance of gender diversity in the Board and Senior Management and the recommendation of the MCCG pertaining to the establishment of a gender diversity policy.
+The Board acknowledges the importance of gender diversity in the Board and senior management and the recommendation of the MCCG pertaining to the establishment of a gender diversity policy.
 Hence, the Board had always been in support of a policy of non-discrimination on the basis of race, religion and gender.
 The Board encourages a dynamic and diverse composition by nurturing suitable and potential candidates equipped with the competency, skills, experience, character, time commitment, integrity and other qualities in meeting the future needs of the Company.

-Insofar as gender diversity is concerned, the Board does not set gender diversity policy as the appointment of new directors is based solely on merits and other qualities which would bring value to the Board as a whole.
+The Board does not set gender diversity policy as the appointment of new directors is based solely on merits and other qualities which would bring value to the Board as a whole.